MrJackSpade/DreamBot/README.md

 # DreamBot - Stable Diffusion Discord Bot

 ## Overview
 DreamBot is a Discord bot that integrates with Automatic1111-Forge's Stable Diffusion API to generate images based on user prompts.
-The bot is currently in alpha and encourages users to try it out and report any bugs or questions.
-DreamBot is written in C# and utilizes a plugin architecture, allowing for additional modules to be installed when created.
+The bot is currently in alpha and users are encouraged to try it out and report any bugs or questions.
+DreamBot is written in C# and utilizes a plugin architecture, allowing for additional modules to be developed and installed.

 ## Setup
 1. Download the zip file for Win64 machines.
 (Or build, if that doesn't exist yet)